The Haymarket Riot

-The trial which was conducted in an atmosphere of heightened excitement and often descended into chaos found all the defendants guilty of murder and sentenced them to death with the exception of Oskar Neebe who cleared of the most serious charge received fifteen years imprisonment.
+The trial which was conducted in an atmosphere of heightened excitement and often descended into chaos found all the defendants guilty of murder and sentenced them to death apart from Oskar Neebe who cleared of the most serious charge received fifteen years imprisonment.

 There was an immediate and predictable outcry from the labour movement and liberal elites outraged not so much at the convictions as they were the harshness of the sentencing.